 Distress tolerance – It is meant to help clients learn how to tolerate a painful situation rather than try to run from it or cover it up with substance abuse.

-Interpersonal effectiveness – This set of skills is meant to help the person develop self-respect and confidence while also working on how to manage relationships with friends, family and others.
+Interpersonal effectiveness – This set of skills can help a person develop self-respect and self-confidence while learning how to manage relationships with friends, family and others.